 Power Roll

-Play Vocabulary
+Play Vocabulary (editing for clarity reqd.)

-In another type of game (playable if a number of dice types are available), the power roll is a roll of the body dice, which plays the same role as the base dice (except for those activities biased instead towards agility, in which case an agility roll is used instead).
+In a more advanced type of game (playable if a number of dice types are available), the power roll is a roll of the body dice, which plays the same role as the base dice (except for those activities biased instead towards agility, in which case an agility roll is used instead).
 A body dice (and thus base dice) and so too the agility dice (the dice used for agility rolls) varies for characters of different sizes and body structures: a medium-sized man or elf has a d6 body dice, while a large ogre has a d8 body dice.
 A halfling or gnome uses a d4 body dice, for example.

 If your game is centered around a simple ruleset, then everyone will likely use a power roll for most dice rolls (ie using the base dice for the core mechanic), and this roll acts as a roll of the body dice (ie. physical effort manifested).